NimzyMaina/docker-cheat/README.md

 - An **Image** is the application we want to run.
 - A **Container** is an instance of a running image.

-## Commands

-These run these command from a terminal.
+Run these command from a terminal.
 The docker commandline structure is as follows.

 ```bash
 docker <command> <sub-command> (options)
 ```

-### Get Docker version
+ Get Docker version

 To get docker version